iamdcj/front-end-developer-interview-answers/questions-answers/general.md

 I also strive to provide useful comments, meaningful identifiers, and sensible component abstraction on each build I am a part of.

 ### Can you describe your workflow when you create a web page?
-It depends on the build stage; if I had developed all the required UI elements for the composition then I would simply ask for the content to be provided, either from and API or a static source.
+It depends on the build stage; if I had developed all the required UI elements for the composition then I would simply ask for the content to be provided, either from an API or a static source.

 If it was the very start of the build I would spend my time developing all the UI elements depicted in the design workfiles.

 ---
 ### If you have 5 different stylesheets, how would you best integrate them into the site?